By George Spiers, Citrix CTP

 The 7.x Current Release (CR) Customers:

-The VA&D 7 Current Release customers remain on such a version for reasons such as:
+The Virtual Apps and Desktops 7 Current Release customers remain on such a version for reasons such as:

 - The customer needs the latest features released by Citrix, as it allows the customer to be more competitive in their market.

 - The customer has a well-defined upgrade strategy that minimises user disruption and can be executed easily.

 - The customer has the staff skilled to perform frequent upgrades and they are well equipped with tools such as monitoring products to capture analytics and troubleshoot the environment effectively.

 Either way, if a customer is still on XenApp 6.5, LTSR or the Current Release of Virtual Apps and Desktops, at some time sooner or later the environment will need to be upgraded.

 Stepping aside from Citrix upgrades and looking outside of the Citrix stack allows us to remember that every other component used to support your application or desktop virtualisation deployment will need to be maintained and not left stagnant.
 That is, from your bare metal hypervisor hosts, to the network and storage fabrics, Operating Systems, SQL server versions, and the applications that users’ interface with every day.

 The problem the IT team and organisation face is that with upgrades to any infrastructure hardware or software component, it can result in a degraded end-user experience, or it could introduce new types of faults into your environment.
 This is where monitoring software can aid your deployments and help ease those deployment pains.

 Investment in purpose-built troubleshooting and monitoring tools helps with deployment pains:

 A monitoring solution is just what you need to aid your upgrades from XenApp 6.5 to 7, or from Virtual Apps and Desktops 7 versions to later releases.
 Here are three key benefits you can gain from having a monitoring solution in place: